Conditions and obligations relating to the purchase and sale of real estate

 The notarisation of the purchase agreement as a contractual sales transaction does not result in the buyer acquiring ownership of the property.
 Rather, the transfer of ownership to the buyer requires a transaction in rem, which presupposes:

-- an amicable arrangement between the contracting parties on the transfer of ownership to the buyer (completion of sale), which must be declared before a notary (
+- an amicable arrangement between the contracting parties on the transfer of ownership to the buyer (completion of sale), which must be declared before a notary (Section 873(1) and Section 925(1) of the German Civil Code)

 The conveyance is usually signed before a notary public together with the purchase agreement.
 For the buyer to be entered in the land register as the legal owner, evidence of the conveyance of property must be submitted to the land registry office by means of a publicly certified form (Section 29(1) GBO (Land Registry Act)).
 Any corresponding land registry permits must also be submitted in this form (Section 19 GBO).
 As a rule, the notary is authorised and assigned to register the transfer in the land register (in particular, declaration of approvals and submission of the necessary applications to the land registry).